transforming-variability-artifacts/TraVarT-DOPLER-SMT/README.md

-For the dopler model every decision gets asserted and between the asserts of the decisions there are asserts to map the post constants from the decision to the pre constants of the next decision.
+For the DOPLER model every decision gets asserted and between the asserts of the decisions there are asserts to map the post constants from the decision to the pre constants of the next decision.
 The encoding of the decisions and the mappings get explained in the following.
 ### DOPLER

 ```

-(assert decision0)
+(assert Decision0)
 (assert (Mapping between Decision0 and Decision1))
-(assert decision1)
+(assert Decision1)
 (assert (Mapping between Decision1 and EndConstants))

 ```